EinsteinToolkit/www.cactuscode.org/media/news/Raspberry/index.md

-successfully passing all but a few test suites (apparently connected to [HDF5](http://www.hdfgroup.org/HDF5/) recovery in [Carpet](http://www.carpetcode.org/)) on one Raspberry Pi and a small
-\"cluster\" of two Raspberry nodes.
+successfully passing all but a few test suites (apparently connected to [HDF5](http://www.hdfgroup.org/HDF5/) recovery in [Carpet](http://www.carpetcode.org/)) on one Raspberry Pi and a small "cluster" of two Raspberry nodes.

 Building is straightforward: [Simfactory](http://simfactory.org/) now contains an optionlist